qbrilliance/qristal-core/docs/md/noise_models.md

 # User defined noise models

-$QB-SDK-PRODUCT-NAME$ allows an end-user to implement noise models.
+QB Qristal allows an end-user to implement noise models.
 First use  <a href="../_cpp_api/structqb_1_1NoiseProperties.html">NoiseProperties</a> to set up noise model parameters.
 Then pass the parameters to the constructor of qb::NoiseModel.

 ## Modifying the `default` noise model